How Chronic High Cortisol Levels Are Messing with Your Fitness Goals

 Myth #3: If I’m in a calorie deficit, it doesn’t matter that I eat well, just that I eat less.

-How to Lower Stress & Hack Back into Healthy Cortisol Levels
+Lower Perceived Stress & Hack Back into Healthy Stress Signaling

-The keys to lowering your cortisol levels back into a healthy balance are in your hands.
+The keys to getting your stress response system back into a healthy balance are in your hands.
 While you may not be able to quit that stressful job or drop out of your PhD program mid-dissertation, you can adopt self-care habits that give your body the relax-and-recharge resources it needs to get back into homeostasis:

 • Sleep is key.
-Lack of sleep triggers the production of cortisol to deal with the stress of being tired.
+Lack of sleep triggers the production of stress hormones to make up for the lack of recovery the night before.
 Aim for minimum 7-8 hours per night.

 • Exercise regularly – not too much or too little.
 Exercising 30 minutes on most days at a moderate/vigorous level releases endorphins that improve mood and relieve stress.

-• A healthy diet low in sugars and fats and high in protein and veggies keeps cortisol levels in check and helps balance other hormonal processes, too.
+• A healthy diet low in sugars and fats and high in protein and veggies keeps stress levels in check and helps balance other hormonal processes, too.

 • Spend time with the people you love.
-All the feel-good hormones, including oxytocin, are released in meaningful social situations.
+All the feel-good hormones involved in pleasure, bonding, mood and cognition are released in meaningful social situations.
 These all have a mood-boosting, relaxing effect on your mind and body.

 • Pick up a relaxation technique or two.
 Whether it’s taking a half hour to watch old episodes of your comfort show for the 47th time each evening or taking up a yoga class 3 mornings a week, find something you like to do that also helps you unwind.

-While you’re at it, plant-powered energy supplements like MTE can help keep cortisol levels in check.
-Adaptogens and nootropics help the mind and body deal with stress more effectively, offering support for sleep, mood, immunity, energy, inflammation, and more.
+While you’re at it, plant-powered energy supplements like MTE can support improved stress resilience.
+Adaptogens and nootropics help the mind and body deal with stress more effectively, offering support for recovery, mood, immunity, energy, inflammation, and more.
 Curious?
 Learn more on our Wellness Blog.

 Back to Blog